Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: The SAGSIN Conundrum: Architectural Complexity, and the Incompatible Digital Twin Paradigm

 This section analyzed the characteristics of SAGSIN through the PCCA closed loop, summarizing them as: ``\textbf{large scale}, \textbf{high dynamics}, \textbf{extreme heterogeneity}, and \textbf{computational scarcity} \cite{cui2022sagin,lyu2024dynamic,wang2021hybrid}.''
 It further highlighted the fundamental incompatibility between SAGSIN and DT, illustrating that forcibly applying a ``data-intensive, a-posteriori synchronization'' technology to a ``data-scarce, high-latency, asynchronous'' system is inherently unviable \cite{rasheed2020digital,gao2024cost}.

-Therefore, this section proposes that the future frontier of intelligent SAGSIN management should no longer be confined to achieving finer-grained physical simulations.
+Therefore, the future frontier of intelligent SAGSIN management should no longer be confined to achieving finer-grained physical simulations.
 Instead, research should focus on developing foundational theories and methods for \textit{goal-oriented}, \textit{semantic modeling}, and \textit{resource-adaptive allocation}.